 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
-It does not contain all the information that you should consider before investing in the notes.
+It does not contain a the information that you should consider before investing in the notes.
 This prospectus supplement and the accompanying base prospectus include specific terms of the offering of the notes, information about our business and our financial data.
 We urge you to read carefully the entire prospectus supplement, the accompanying base prospectus and the documents we have incorporated by reference, and our financial statements and the notes to those statements, before making an investment decision.
-You should also read the risk factors on page S-13 of this prospectus supplement and on page 4 of the accompanying base prospectus for more information about important risks you should consider before making a decision to purchase notes in this offering.
-Additionally, you should read the "Risk Factors" and our discussions of other risks and uncertainties in our periodic filings with the United States Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), particularly in our Annual Report on Form 10-K for our fiscal year ended December 31, 2010, which is incorporated herein by reference.
+You should also read the "Risk factors" on page S-20 of this prospectus supplement and on page 4 of the accompanying base prospectus for more information about important risks you should consider before making a decision to purchase notes in this offering.
+Additionally, you should read the "Risk Factors" and our discussions of other risks and uncertainties in our periodic filings with the United States Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), particularly in our Annual Report on Form 10-K for our fiscal year ended December 31, 2012 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2013, which are incorporated herein by reference.

-NuStar Energy L.P. ("NuStar Energy") conducts substantially all of its business through its operating subsidiaries NuStar Logistics, L.P. ("NuStar Logistics") and NuPOP and their respective subsidiaries.
-Accordingly, in the summary section of this prospectus supplement that describes the business of NuStar Energy and its subsidiaries, unless the context otherwise indicates, references to "NuStar Energy," "us," "we," "our," and like terms refer to NuStar Energy, together with its subsidiaries, including NuStar Logistics and NuPOP.
-NuStar Logistics is the borrower on substantially all of the consolidated company's credit facilities and is the issuer of an aggregate of approximately \$1.13 billion of senior notes, all of which are fully and unconditionally guaranteed by each of NuStar Energy and NuPOP is the issuer of an aggregate of \$500 million of senior notes, all of which are fully and unconditionally guaranteed by each of NuStar Energy and NuStar Logistics.
+NuStar Energy L.P. ("NuStar Energy") conducts substantially all of its business through its operating subsidiaries NuStar Logistics, L.P. ("NuStar Logistics") and NuStar Pipeline Operating Partnership L.P. ("NuPOP") and their respective subsidiaries.
+Accordingly, in the summary section of this prospectus supplement that describes the business of NuStar Energy and its subsidiaries, unless the context otherwise indicates, references to "NuStar," "us," "we," "our," and like terms refer to NuStar Energy, together with its subsidiaries, including NuStar Logistics and NuPOP.
+NuStar Logistic is the borrower on substantially all of the consolidated company's credit facilities and is the issuer of an aggregate of approximately \$1.05 billion of senior notes and \$402.5 million of subordinated notes, all of which are fully and unconditionally guaranteed by each of NuStar Energy and NuPOP.
 All financial results presented in this prospectus supplement are those of NuStar Energy and its subsidiaries, including NuStar Logistics and NuPOP, on a consolidated basis.

 The notes are solely obligations of NuStar Logistics and, to the extent described in this prospectus supplement, are guaranteed by each of NuStar Energy and NuPOP.
-Accordingly, in the other sections of this prospectus supplement, including "The Offering" and "Description of the Notes," unless the context otherwise indicates, references to "NuStar Logistics," the "Partnership," "us," "we," "our," and like terms refer to NuStar Logistics and do not include any of its subsidiaries or its affiliates.
+Accordingly, in the other sections of this prospectus supplement, including "The offering" and "Description of the notes," unless the context otherwise indicates, references to "NuStar Logistics," the "Partnership," "us," "we," "our," and like terms refer to NuStar Logistics and do not include any of its subsidiaries or its affiliates.
 Likewise, in such sections, unless the context otherwise indicates, "NuStar Energy" refers to NuStar Energy and not its subsidiaries and "NuPOP" refers to NuPOP and not its subsidiaries or affiliates.

-NuStar Logistics is a wholly owned subsidiary of NuStar Energy (NYSE: NS), a publicly held Delaware limited partnership.
-The notes issued by NuStar Logistics will be guaranteed by each of NuStar Energy and NuPOP, NuStar Energy's other operating subsidiary partnership.
+NuStar Logistics is a wholly owned subsidiary of NuStar Energy (NYSE: NS), a publicly traded master limited partnership.
+The notes issued by NuStar Logistics will be guaranteed by each of NuStar Energy, as parent guarantor, and NuPOP, NuStar Energy's other operating subsidiary, as affiliate guarantor.
 NuPOP will be released from its guarantee when it no longer guarantees any obligations of NuStar Energy or any of its subsidiaries, including NuStar Logistics, under any bank credit facility or public debt instrument.

-NuStar Energy and its subsidiaries are engaged in the terminalling and storage of petroleum products, the transportation of petroleum products and anhydrous ammonia, and petroleum refining and marketing.
-We conduct our operations through our wholly owned subsidiaries, primarily NuStar Logistics and NuPOP.
+NuStar Energy and its subsidiaries are engaged in the terminalling and storage of petroleum products the transportation of petroleum products and anhydrous ammonia and fuels marketing.
 Our sources of revenue include: